Normal Follicle Stimulating Hormone (FSH) Level to Get Pregnant

-High FSH levels are a cause for concern among women, and here’s everything you need to know about FSH levels to get pregnant.
+Here’s everything you need to know about FSH levels to get pregnant.

 What Is Follicle Stimulating Hormone (FSH)?

 Follicle Stimulating Hormone (FSH) is a hormone that is responsible for causing ovulation in women.
-All women, during their menstrual cycles, experience above-baseline FSH levels, which are a good indicator of being able to get pregnant.
+All women, during their menstrual cycles, experience an above-baseline FSH level, which is a good indicator of being able to get pregnant.
 Older women have higher FSH levels due to ovarian maturing since an ‘older’ ovary requires more stimulation for its egg follicles.
 Thus, FSH levels rise with age.
 Women who experience PCOS (‘Polycystic Ovary Syndrome’) have low FSH levels and either ovulate erratically or do not ovulate at all.

 What Is the Normal FSH Level to Get Pregnant?